rocketreg/energymon/README.md

 # energymon
-Average 6-second data from mqtt broker as 5-minute averages and store on couchdb
+avg.js - 6-second sensor-data arrives from mqtt broker.
+Calculate 5-minute averages for each sensor and store on couchdb.